genetic epidemiology neurodegenerative disease

-Webinar recap: Does the age of onset in SOD1-mediated ALS affect the speed of progression?
+Webinar recap: Does the age of onset in SOD1 ALS affect the speed of progression?

 sano discussions-1

 In this webinar, Dr. Sarah Opie-Martin and Dr. Paul Wicks discuss the latest research on SOD1 gene variants and their association with ALS.
-The webinar explores the implications of these findings for the diagnosis and treatment of ALS, and discusses potential avenues for future research.
+The conversation explores what variant-specific progression data means for clinical trial design, patient stratification, and the development of targeted therapies.

 About the speakers